Turkish watchdogs to probe JP Morgan after lira plunge

 The watchdog did not say which those banks were, or if they were Turkish or foreign.

-The total forex deposits and funds including precious metals of Turkish local individuals hit a record high of $105.74 billion in the week to March 15, data from the central bank showed on Thursday.
+The total forex deposits and funds including precious metals of Turkish individuals hit a record high of $105.74 billion in the week to March 15, data from the central bank showed on Thursday.

 Turkey’s main index BIST100 was down 3.45 percent at Friday’s close, while the banking index had declined 6.64 percent.

-Reporting by Umit Bektas, Nevzat Devranoglu and Jonathan Spicer; Writing by Ali Kucukgocmen; Editing by Clelia Oziel
+Additional reporting by Umit Bektas and Nevzat Devranoglu; Editing by Clelia Oziel and Angus MacSwan